 The knotless knot with hair rig

 The knotless knot is used to tie a rig where the bait is clear of the hook, which gives the exposed hook the best chance of pricking the fish.
 Extensively used in ledgering where the casting weight or the weight of a feeder, helps to cause the hook to catch.
 The method feeder being a good example.
-There are many uses for this fishing knot and many variations in hook length material, hook design and rig use.
+There are many uses for this knot and many variations in hook length material, hook design and rig use.

 Figure of eight loop knot